thom311/opi-poc/demos/Secure-AI-inferencing-NGINX-IPU/demo/README.md

 - `oc --kubeconfig=/tmp/kubeconfig.ocpcluster get node`

-- `oc --kubeconfig=/tmp/kubeconfig.microshift get node`
+- `oc --kubeconfig=/tmp/kubeconfig.microshift-ipu get node`

-Alternatively, if you wish, you can also run `./demos.sh oc_ocp ARGS...` and `./demo.sh oc_msh ARGS...`.
+Alternatively, if you wish, you can also run `./demos.sh oc_ocp ARGS...` and `./demo.sh oc_ipu ARGS...`.
 That is the same as calling the `oc` commands with the right kubeconfig.
 The `oc` command line tool allows you to investigate the cluster.